jameshkramer/docs/docs/standard/linq/refactor-pure-function.md

 ---
 title: Refactor using a pure function - LINQ to XML
-description:
-ms.date: 07/20/2015
+description: Learn how to refactor using a pure function ms.date: 07/20/2015
 dev_langs:
   - "csharp"
   - "vb"
 ms.assetid: a3416a45-9e12-4e4a-9747-897f06eef510
 ---
-# Refactoring Using a Pure Function (C#)
-The following example refactors the previous example, [Refactoring Using an Extension Method (C#)](./refactoring-using-an-extension-method.md), to use a pure function In this example, the code to find the text of a paragraph is moved to the pure static method `ParagraphText`.
+# Refactor using a pure function (LINQ to XML)

-The following example refactors the previous example, [Refactoring Using an Extension Method (Visual Basic)](../../../../visual-basic/programming-guide/concepts/linq/refactoring-using-an-extension-method.md), to use a pure function In this example, the code to find the text of a paragraph is moved to the pure static method `ParagraphText`.
+The following example refactors the previous example, [Refactor using an extension method](refactor-extension-method.md), to use a pure function.
+It moves the code that finds the text of a paragraph to the pure static method `ParagraphText`.

-## Example
+## Example: Retrieve the paragraph nodes and their styles

- This example processes a WordprocessingML document, retrieving the paragraph nodes from a WordprocessingML document.
+This example processes a WordprocessingML document, retrieving the paragraph nodes.
 It also identifies the style of each paragraph.
 This example builds on the previous examples in this tutorial.
 The refactored code is called out in comments in the code below.

- For instructions for creating the source document for this example, see [Creating the Source Office Open XML Document (C#)](./creating-the-source-office-open-xml-document.md).
- For instructions for creating the source document for this example, see [Creating the Source Office Open XML Document (Visual Basic)](../../../../visual-basic/programming-guide/concepts/linq/creating-the-source-office-open-xml-document.md).
+The instructions for creating the source document for this example are in [Create the source Office Open XML document](create-source-office-open-xml-document.md).

 This example uses classes from the WindowsBase assembly.
 It uses types in the <xref:System.IO.Packaging?displayProperty=nameWithType> namespace.

 ```csharp
 public static class LocalExtensions